 Listing 10-12: Definition of a Summary trait that consists of the behavior provided by a summarize method

-Here, we declare a trait with the trait keyword, and then the trait’s name, which is Summary in this case.
+Here, we declare a trait using the trait keyword and then the trait’s name, which is Summary in this case.
 Inside the curly brackets we declare the method signatures that describe the behaviors of the types that implement this trait, which in this case is fn summarize(&self) -> String.

-After the method signature, instead of providing an implementation within curly brackets, we put a semicolon.
-Each type implementing this trait must provide its own custom behavior for the body of the method, but the compiler will enforce that any type that has the Summary trait will have the method summarize defined with this signature exactly.
+After the method signature, instead of providing an implementation within curly brackets, we use a semicolon.
+Each type implementing this trait must provide its own custom behavior for the body of the method.
+The compiler will enforce that any type that has the Summary trait will have the method summarize defined with this signature exactly.

-A trait can have multiple methods in its body, with the method signatures listed one per line and each line ending in a semicolon.
+A trait can have multiple methods in its body: the method signatures are listed one per line and each line ends in a semicolon.

 Implementing a Trait on a Type

-Now that we’ve defined our desired behavior using the Summary trait, we can implement it on the types in our media aggregator.
+Now that we’ve defined the desired behavior using the Summary trait, we can implement it on the types in our media aggregator.
 Listing 10-13 shows an implementation of the Summary trait on the NewsArticle struct that uses the headline, the author, and the location to create the return value of summarize.
-For the Tweet struct, we define summarize as the username followed by the whole text of the tweet, assuming that tweet content is already limited to 280 characters.
+For the Tweet struct, we define summarize as the username followed by the entire text of the tweet, assuming that tweet content is already limited to 280 characters.

 src/lib.rs